MaxRan92/shopping-chart/README.md

 2 - Amazon AWS
 <br>
-Shopping Chart uses Amazon AWS for data storage.
+Shopping Chart uses Amazon AWS for data storage of static and media files.
 1. Navigate in a browser to Amazon AWS, log in, or create an account and log in.
 2. Create a new S3 bucket for the site and create a static directory and media directory within the bucket.
 3. From the dashboard - copy the bucket details into the settings file.